 CdTe solar cells are the second most common photovoltaic (PV) technology in the world marketplace after crystalline silicon, currently representing 5% of the world market.
-CdTe thin-film solar cells can be manufactured quickly and inexpensively, providing a lower-cost alternative to conventional silicon-based technologies.
-The record efficiency for a laboratory CdTe solar cell is 22.1% by First Solar, while First Solar recently reported its average commercial module efficiency to be 16.1% at the end of 2015.
+CdTe thin-film solar cells can be manufactured quickly and inexpensively, providing an alternative to conventional silicon-based technologies.
+The record efficiency for a laboratory CdTe solar cell is 22.1% by First Solar.
+First Solar also reported its average commercial module efficiency to be approximately 18% at the end of 2020.

 The benefits of CdTe thin-film solar cells include:

 - High absorption: Cadmium telluride is a direct-bandgap material with bandgap energy that can be tuned from 1.4 to 1.5 (eV), which is nearly optimal for converting sunlight into electricity using a single junction.